tim-hellhake/counter-adapter/README.md

 Let's you count things by calling the increment action.

 # How to use
-* Go the config of the adapter and add new timers
+* Go the config of the adapter and add new counters
-* Go to the things view and add the new timers
+* Go to the things view and add the new counters

 # Actions
 * reset()